 Just like the human body, work is better when it’s flexible.
-Flexible and virtual work is the next big thing, and Forrester Research reports that by 2016, over 63 million Americans will work virtually.
+Flexible and virtual work is now the big thing.
+Forrester Research reported in 2016 that over 63 million Americans worked virtually.
 In 2010 what was this figure?
 A jaw-dropping 34 million.
 That’s a huge increase.
 So why this trend?
 Well, according to the PGi Telework Week survey, 82% of workers who ‘telecommute’ experience less stress, while 80% have higher morale, and 69% missed fewer days of work.

 Oh, and did we mention communication?
 With today’s technologies, it’s easy to use professional social media and collaboration tools to keep up-to-date on projects instantaneously.
 All we’re saying is that using remote work and online communication helps us to boost employee engagement by allowing more and better communication between workers, no matter where they may be.

 Some of the potential tools you should look into to facilitate co-working include:

 - File sharing: but not in the illegal, torrented way.
 You could just use Dropbox, Google Drive, or anything else.
 The fees for mass storage are cheap, the interface is easy, and you have the peace of mind that everything is safe and well-communicated, not to mention backed-up on the cloud.

 - Wikis: Create a resource where your employees can find all the information they need on their own – a self-access center for training and development.
 It’ll help everyone get on the same page and keep all your employees up to date on the right way of doing things.

 - Org and Project Management tools: Just like Asana, Jira, and Basecamp.
 These sites let you create, organize, and delegate tasks, sharing certain elements into shared projects.
 You can also have conversations and chats between tasks.
 These really do make life easier and help increase engagement and productivity.
 Great!
 Now just one more suggestion…